acao/poems/for-lillian.md

 Create a home for you and your daughters

-There would always be cherry blossoms, blueberry brambles
+There would always be cherry blossoms, blueberry bushes

 The Meremac river drifting somewhere nearby